 Keep Host Animals Out

-Chiggers can thrive with a steady supply of host animals like squirrels, rats, and birds.
-To keep these critters away from your yard, make sure to check for and get rid of any rodents taking refuge under your deck or porch.
+Chiggers can thrive with a steady supply of host animals, including small mammals like squirrels and rats.
+Birds can also be carriers.
+To keep these critters away from your yard, check for and get rid of rodents taking refuge under your deck or porch.

 Done checking under the hood?
-Cut off potential food and water sources like these:
+Cut off potential water and food sources like these:

 - Empty flower pots and buckets